Some Observations on Copyright Law

 The fundamental purpose of copyright law is to provide an incentive

-for authors to create expression, by recognizing that expression as a
+for authors to create expression, by recognizing that expression is a

 kind of property.
 The invention of photocopy machines and personal